yohanvalencia/lakekeeper/docs/docs/authentication.md

     - **Client authentication**: Leave "Off".
 We need a public client.
     - **Authentication Flows**: Enable "Standard flow", OAuth 2.0 Device Authorization Grant".
     - **Valid redirect URIs**: For testing a wildcard "*" can be set.
 Otherwise the URL where the Lakekeeper UI is reachable for the user suffixed by `/callback`.
 E.g.: `http://localhost:8181/ui/callback`.
+1. When the client is created, click on the "Advanced" tab of this client, scroll down to "Advanced settings" and set "Access Token Lifespan" to "Expires in" - 12 Hours.
-1. Create a new "Client scope":
+1. Create a new "Client scope" in the left side menu:
     - **Name**: choose any, for this example we choose  `lakekeeper`
     - **Description**: `Client of Lakekeeper`
     - **Type**: Optional